High School! Kimengumi: Anime

-A 86-episode anime adaptation produced by NAS and Fuji Television was broadcast in Japan from October 12, 1985, to September 21, 1987, on Fuji TV.
+A 86-episode anime television series adaptation produced by NAS and Fuji TV was broadcast in Japan from October 12, 1985, to September 21, 1987, on Fuji TV and its affiliates.

+Remow licensed the series in English and started streaming it on its It's Anime YouTube channel.

+A second anime television series adaptation was announced on October 17, 2025.
+It is produced by Seven with planning and production by Slow Curve and directed by Kazuaki Seki, with Takashi Nishikawa as animation director, series composition by Shigeru Murakoshi, Yuka Abe designing the characters, and Night Tempo producing the anime's songs.
+The series is set to premiere in January 2026 on the Noitamina programming block on Fuji TV and its affiliates.

 Songs

 The theme songs, with the exceptions of the fifth ending and insert Nakuko mo Warau Kimengumi, were performed by various sub-groups or former members of Onyanko Club: